mathilda0902/statistical_learning/model_dir.md

 - By gender, by signed in vs. not signed in, and by age groups.

-# Experimental Design
+# ab_testing - Experimental Design
 ## Conversion rate z-test:

-# Bayesian Analysis
+# bayesian - Bayesian Analysis

 - Flip a fair coin: flip_coin.py
 - Flip a biased coin: flip_biased_coin.py